idos-network/idos-extensions/README.md

 export ETH_RPC_URL=xxx
 export NEAR_RPC_URL=xxx
 ```
-By default ETH_RPC_URL is `http://127.0.0.1:8545/`.
-If you want to connect th chain run in your host machine, i.e. hardhat running locally in development environment, you should use `http://host.docker.internal:8545/` instead to access host machine port from the container.
+By default, `ETH_RPC_URL` is `http://127.0.0.1:8545/`.
+If you're using macOS and want to connect the chain running in your host machine (i.e. hardhat running locally in development environment), you should use `http://host.docker.internal:8545/` instead to access host machine port from the container.

 ### Initialization